The pub tool has commands for managing packages and for deploying packages and command-line apps.

 pub runcommand invokes a Dart script in your package, or in one of its dependencies.

-pub globalcommand lets you work with globally available packages that can be run when you are not currently inside a package.
+pub globalcommand lets you work with globally available packages.

-With pub you can publish packages, build deployable web apps, and deploy command-line apps.
+With pub you can publish packages and command-line apps.

 To share your Dart packages with the world, you can